The Square Root Of 65

 Q: Can √65 be simplified?

 A: √65 can be factored as √(5 x 13), but this doesn't lead to a simpler form since neither 5 nor 13 are perfect squares.
-Therefore, it is already in its simplest radical form.
+So, it is already in its simplest radical form.

 Conclusion: Beyond the Calculation